Ahmadhassan147/Test-Repo/README.md

 # Test-Repo
-This is a Test Repo which is created to connect it with local git bash
+This is a Test Repo which is created to connect it with local git bash.